7 Restaurants and Bars to Check Out at Raffles Hotel Singapore, Including Long Bar and La Dame De Pic

 Remember the beloved Ah Teng's Café?
 You can now find it within the Raffles Boutique—previously known as the Raffles Gift Shop—to elevate how you shop and dine.

 Doesn’t the new Raffles Hotel Singapore sound more exciting now?
-And if you can’t wait for all the establishments to open, here are five dining experiences to look forward to.

 (Related: Why The Arcade At The Raffles Hotel Singapore Should Be Your Next Shopping Spree Destination)